 The only cure for low oil pressure due to excessive bearing clearances is to reduce the clearances by replacing the bearings or overhauling the engine.
 Installing a new oil pump or a higher pressure pump won't help because the bearings have too great a leakage rate to hold the required pressure.
 Installing a higher volume oil pump can increase flow and regain a little lost pressure.
 But the underlying clearance problem will still be there, which will accelerate bearing noise, wear and fatigue.

-Another common cause of low oil pressure is wear or excessive clearances in the oil pump itself.
+Worn Oil Pump: Another common cause of low oil pressure is wear or excessive clearances inside the oil pump.
 Specifications vary, but as a rule gear type oil pumps should have less than about 0.003 inches of end play between the gears and cover.
 The clearances between the teeth and pump housing should usually be less than about 0.005 inches.
 With rotor style pumps, the clearance between the outer rotor and pump housing should usually be less than 0.012 inches, with no more than about 0.010 inches between the inner and outer rotor lobes.
 Too much clearance inside the pump will reduce the pump's ability to pump oil efficiency, which reduces flow and pressure.

 Because of the close tolerances that are required inside the oil pump, debris of any kind can cause havoc if it gets sucked into the pump.
 Anything larger than the minimum internal clearances can score or jam the pump.
 Debris such as pieces of old valve stem seals, gasket material, plastic chips from a worn timing chain gear, bearing material, casting flashing, sand, dirt, etc., may be harmful or fatal if ingested.